Sell your old mobiles

 Most mobile-buying firms tend to offer one price for a fully working phone, and another if it's damaged but still meets certain criteria.

 If your phone's only slightly under the weather, check how much you'd get for a fully working model.
 Often all it takes is replacing the battery, so it may be worth doing that yourself to get a higher sales value.
-But factor in the battery price first, and some recyclers may ask for the for the original battery, so it's worth checking this before you send your handset off.
+But factor in the battery price first, and some recyclers may ask for the original battery, so it's worth checking this before you send your handset off.

 You don't usually need to provide the charger, but most will recycle it properly for you (you could keep it as a spare or flog it on eBay separately, though).
 Find out which firms pay the most for used mobiles.

-Once you've entered your details, you'll be offered a price.
+After you've entered your details, you'll be offered a price.
 If you accept it, you're usually sent a padded envelope or prepaid postage label for the phone, which you can return by Freepost.

 Yet most of these free postage options DON'T include insurance, meaning you send your phone at your own risk – and some won't accept responsibility if your phone doesn't arrive.
 If so, it may be worth paying to send the phone by recorded 'Signed For' delivery, which insures it for up to £50.
 This normally costs a few quid though, depending on the weight of your phone.

-Send the phone charged, switched off and without the Sim or memory card, and remove any security or Pin codes that'll hamper its testing.
+Send the phone charged, switched off and without the Sim or memory card, and remove any security or PIN codes that'll hamper its testing.
 To do this, just opt for 'reset factory settings' on your phone's menu.
 Don't forget to wipe any private data.

 If it isn't up to scratch, you'll be contacted and offered a reduced price.
 You can either accept this or opt to have the phone returned – depending on the company, you might have to pay for return postage.

-If you've sent your phone to the company and something goes wrong, or the company goes bust before it's paid you, you've sadly little protection.
+If you've sent your phone to the company and something goes wrong, or the company goes bust before it's paid you, sadly you've little protection.

 If the company goes into administration (when an insolvency firm is called in to run the company), the administrators will keep it trading, if possible.
 If the company isn't able to keep trading, you'll need to apply to the administrators for a refund, which can be harder.
 For more info, see our Administration Help guide.